EchoLeague/Echo-League-Rules/ELS3.md

     2. Players are exempt from this if there are known server issues affecting game playability
         1. Teams are allowed to reschedule matches, with admin approval, when known server issues are occurring
     3. Players are NOT exempt from personal computer or internet issues
+    4. Tactical Pauses are forbidden
+    5. Pauses during draft are forbidden
 4. Remakes will be done as All Pick games with the same hero selections.
 If you have not completed the draft, the game will be restarted and the picks/bans will be copied exactly to the same point.
     1. Remakes will be made on a case-by-case basis and must be approved by admins.
     2. Remakes may not be made for personal issues (individual player internet, computer issues, personal time issues)